benguelmas/cinematicket-automation/README.md

-# 🎟️ Sinema Bilet Otomasyonu
+# 🎟️ Cinema Ticket Automation

-Bu proje, sinema salonları için kullanıcı dostu bir bilet rezervasyon ve satış sistemi geliştirmeyi amaçlamaktadır.
-Java ile NetBeans ortamında oluşturulmuş, arka planda temel veritabanı işlemleri ve kullanıcı etkileşimi barındırmaktadır.
+This project aims to develop a user-friendly ticket reservation and sales system for movie theaters.
+It was built with Java using the NetBeans IDE and includes basic database operations and user interaction.

-## 🚀 Özellikler
+## 🚀 Features

-- Film listeleme ve seans gösterimi
-- Koltuk seçimi ve rezervasyon
-- Satış işlemleri ve ödeme takibi
+- Movie listing and session display
+- Seat selection and reservation
+- Ticket sales and payment tracking
-- Kullanıcı dostu grafik arayüz (GUI)
+- User-friendly graphical interface (GUI)

-## 🛠️ Kullanılan Teknolojiler
+## 🛠️ Technologies Used

 - Java
 - NetBeans IDE
 - Swing (GUI)
-- Veritabanı bağlantısı için JDBC
+- JDBC for database connection

-## 📂 Projeyi Çalıştırmak
+## 📂 How to Run the Project

-1. Projeyi NetBeans ile açın
+1. Open the project using NetBeans
-2. Veritabanı bağlantısını yapılandırın
+2. Configure the database connection
-3. `Main.java` dosyasından projeyi başlatın
+3. Run the project starting from `Main.java`

-## 🧑‍💻 Geliştirici
+## 🧑‍💻 Developer

-**Bengü -  Software Engineering Student**
+**Bengü – Software Engineering Student**
-👨‍🎓 Atatürk University
+🎓 Atatürk University